 - On The Farm Prewriting Packet

-Basic Shapes for Beginners – A Hands-on Approach to Pre-writing Strokes for Kids is an ebook I wrote to get you started with pre-writing skills at home for ages 2-5.
-There is also a Paperback and Kindle version.
+Basic Shapes for Beginners – A Hands-on Approach to Pre-writing Strokes for Kids is an ebook I wrote to get you started with pre-writing skills at home for ages 2-6.

 Teaching Handwriting Skills at Home